starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/ember.md

 ```

 The getters are ordinary Ember getters.
 During render, Glimmer sees Starbeam
 storage reads through mirrored Glimmer tags.
-When `cart.add()` mutates the
+When `addTea()` mutates the cart,
-reactive map, Ember rerenders any template or cached getter that consumed the
+Ember rerenders any template or cached getter that consumed the Starbeam-backed
-Starbeam-backed read.
+read.

 ## Mixing Starbeam and Ember state